cloudnativeessentials/dra-tutorial/README.md

 version: 25.8.0
 ```

-Note: there will be a lot of output in the following steps, we will highlight key sections.
+Note: there will be a lot of output in the following steps, we will highlight key sections. <br>
-The steps are to help show how you can introspect into a helm chart for a DRA driver.
+The steps are to help show how you can introspect into a helm chart for a DRA driver. <br>

-As we look into NVIDIA's DRA driver, we will see many references to ComputeDomain.
+As we look into NVIDIA's DRA driver, we will see many references to ComputeDomain. <br>
-With the NVIDIA DRA driver, workloads request a ComputeDomain then NVIDIA's DRA Driver for GPUs works to share GPU memory securely with NVLink, a high-speed interconnect for GPUs and CPUs, 7x faster than PCIe gen 5.
+With the NVIDIA DRA driver, workloads request a ComputeDomain then NVIDIA's DRA Driver for GPUs works to share GPU memory securely with NVLink, a high-speed interconnect for GPUs and CPUs, 7x faster than PCIe gen 5. <br>
-This allows Kubernetes to use a rack of small NVIDIA GPUs into a "supercomputer" such as the [GB200 NVL72](https://www.nvidia.com/en-us/data-center/gb200-nvl72/).
+This allows Kubernetes to use a rack of small NVIDIA GPUs into a "supercomputer" such as the [GB200 NVL72](https://www.nvidia.com/en-us/data-center/gb200-nvl72/). <br>

 Let's look at the configuration options:

 ```shell
 helm show values nvidia/nvidia-dra-driver-gpu
 ```